CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

--  Click on the |Inline03| button and add the module *GrayToColor* located under the *“Image Processing”* module category\ *.* Add it to the pipeline by clicking the “+ Add to Pipeline” button.
+-  Click on the |Inline03| button and add the module *GrayToColor* located under the *“Image Processing”* module category\ *.* Add it to the pipeline by clicking the |Inline12| button.

 -  For the “Select a color scheme”, leave the setting at “RGB”.